Gain business analytics skills and understand how to apply them to real-world situations

 By the end of the course you will:

 You will review some basic probability (distributions, conditional probability, Bayes Theorem, Central Limit Theorem, etc.).
-You’ll also learn how to formulate real-world strategic problems under uncertainty as decision trees and how to solve these trees using an Excel Addin.
+You'll also learn what a stochastic process is and how to perform a Monte-Carlo simulation.
 Finally, if time permits, the class will discuss some problems from statistics and some fun puzzles/biases from probability and statistics that often appear in the real world.

 You will learn how to formulate managerial decision problems as linear and discrete optimization problems, what the properties of these optimization problems are, and how these optimization problems can be solved in Excel and AMPL.
 The methodology will be accompanied with various applications in supply chain management, revenue management and finance.

 You will learn about the specification and estimation of the linear regression model, from model assumptions, coefficient estimation to model inference and predictions.
 Using empirical applications drawn from economics and related fields, you will learn how these approaches can be successfully applied in practice.